kermitt2/delft/Readme.md

 > python3 nerTagger.py train

+You can also train with n-folds options: the model will be trained n times with different seed values, the evaluation will then give the average scores over these n models and for the best model which will be saved.
+For 10-fold training for instance, use:

+> python3 nerTagger.py train_eval --fold-count 10

-For tagging some text, use the command:
+After training a model, for tagging some text, use the command:

 > python3 nerTagger.py tag